ImpedanCEI/wakis/docs/installation.md

 * `tqdm`: This package is used for displaying progress bars in loops.
 * `pyvista`: For handling and visualizing 3D CAD geometries and vtk-based 3D plotting.

-To install the dependencies in a conda python environment, simply run:
+To install only the dependencies in a conda python environment, simply run:

 ```
 pip install -r requirements.txt